Study abroad scholarships

 The University of Leeds Travel Grant Fact Sheet has additional information.

-Following the UK’s exit from the EU, the UK Government launched the Turing Scheme for the 2021/22 academic year.
-If you are studying abroad outside of Europe during the 2021/22 academic year, you can find out more about the Turing Scheme on the Turing Scheme webpage.
+Following the UK’s exit from the EU, the UK Government launched the Turing Scheme.
+You can find out more about this on the Turing Scheme webpage.

 University of Leeds students were awarded this scholarship in the past.